Kilmar Abrego Garcia requests asylum in the US, hoping to prevent his deportation to Uganda

 Wrongful deportation and return

-The Trump administration's deportation of Abrego Garcia in March violated the immigration judge’s 2019 order barring his removal to El Salvador.
+His deportation in March violated the immigration judge’s 2019 order barring his removal to El Salvador.
 Abrego Garcia’s wife sued to bring him back.
 Facing mounting pressure and a U.S. Supreme Court order, the Trump administration returned Abrego Garcia to the U.S. in June, where he was charged with human smuggling, a federal offense.

 Abrego Garcia is accused of taking money to transport people who were in the country illegally.
 He has pleaded not guilty and asked the judge to dismiss the case, saying it was filed to punish him for challenging his deportation.